Healthcare employees

 You will work closely with your internship coordinator and your preceptor to plan the path most appropriate for you.
 Your individual internship experience will be based on your own needs and goals.
 Some possible internship experiences to consider include:

-5. Performing a wide variety other tasks assigned by your preceptor
+performing a wide variety of other tasks assigned by your preceptor

 For additional details about our internship, please view our Student Internship Website.